kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 ## Introduction

-This blog post will be explaining on KubeVirt's ability for performing Live Migration.
+This blog post will be explaining on KubeVirt's ability to perform live migration of virtual machines.

 > Live Migration is a process during which a running Virtual Machine Instance moves to another compute node while the guest workload continues to run and remain accessible.

-The concept of Live Migration is already well-known among virtualization platforms and enables administrators to keep workloads from users running while the servers can be moved to maintenance for any specific reason that you might think of like:
+The concept of live migration is already well-known among virtualization platforms and enables administrators to keep user workloads running while the servers can be moved to maintenance for any reason that you might think of like:

 - Hardware maintenance (physical, firmware upgrades, etc)
 - Power management, by moving workloads to a lower number of hypervisors during off-peak hours
 - etc

-KubeVirt, as a virtualization layer for Kubernetes also includes this support when enabled.
+KubeVirt also includes support for virtual machine migration within Kubernetes when enabled.

 Keep reading to learn how!

 ## Enabling Live Migration

-To enable Live Migration we need to enable the `feature-gates` for it by adding `LiveMigration` to the key:
+To enable live migration we need to enable the `feature-gate` for it by adding `LiveMigration` to the key:

 ```yaml
 apiVersion: v1